Triston Casas Preview, Player Props: Red Sox vs. Rays

 Triston Casas At The Plate

-- Casas has had an RBI in 36 games this season (29.8%), including 17 multi-RBI outings (14.0%).
-He has also driven home three or more of his team's runs in two contests.
+- Casas has had at least one RBI in 30.3% of his games this season (37 of 122), with two or more RBI 18 times (14.8%).
+He has also accounted for three or more of his team's runs in three contests.

+- In 53 of 122 games this year, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.